Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

-Now, $\widehat{j}_\ast \widehat{q}_{\ast}\cO_{\widehat{\cL}[X/T]}$ is a quasi-coherent sheaf on $T$, which is affine, hence it is completely determined by its global sections.
-These correspond to the global sections of the structure sheaf of the completion of $\cL[X/T]$ at the constant maps.
-This object indeed corresponds to the completion of the Hochschild homology of $[X/T]$ at the maximal ideal corresponding to the identity element of the torus $T$.
+Now, $\widehat{j}_\ast \widehat{q}_{\ast}\cO_{\widehat{\cL}[X/T]}$ is a quasi-coherent sheaf on $T$, which is affine, hence it is completely determined by its global sections, which are given by the completion of the Hochschild homology module of $[X/T]$ at the maximal ideal corresponding to the identity element of the torus $T$.